 5. Anne of Green Gables by Lucy Maud Montgomery, 1908.

-Anne Shirley is an orphan who has hung on determinedly, to an optimistic spirit and a wildly creative imagination through her early deprivations.
-She begins a story of transformation and the whole rural community of Avonlea comes under Anne’s influence in some way.
+Anne Shirley is an eleven-year-old orphan who has hung on determinedly to an optimistic spirit and a wildly creative imagination through her early deprivations.
+She erupts into the lives of aging brother and sister Matthew and Marilla Cuthbert, a girl instead of the boy they had sent for.
+Thus begins a story of transformation for all three; indeed the whole rural community of Avonlea comes under Anne’s influence in some way.
 We see her grow from a girl to a young woman of sixteen, making her mistakes, and not always learning from them.
+Intelligent, hot-headed as her own red hair, unwilling to take a moral truth as read until she works it out for herself, she must also face grief and loss and learn the true meaning of love.
+Part Tom Sawyer, part Jane Eyre, by the end of Anne of Green Gables, Anne has become the heroine of her own story.